databricks/spark-avro/README.md

 ### Scala API

-To get SchemaRDD from avro file, you can use the library by loading the implicits from `com.databricks.spark.avro._`.
+To get a SchemaRDD from avro file, you can use the library by loading the implicits from `com.databricks.spark.avro._`.

 ```
 scala> import org.apache.spark.sql.SQLContext